 HOW THE MIND THINKS

 As people get to know me a common comment from them is, “you don’t think small”.
 Some people walk along looking at the ground only a meter or so in front of themselves, I am looking backward, side to side and beyond the horizon.
 It’s how I’m wired and blessing or curse depends on context and/or topic.
-With an innate altruistic bend and compassion toward humanity I have found the bulk of my efforts tend toward volunteering my skills to offer better quality of life for the bottom billion living in this world.
+With an innate altruistic bend and compassion toward humanity, I have found the bulk of my efforts tend toward volunteering my skills to offer a better quality of life for the bottom billion living in this world.

 I was raised in a small town where it seemed the majority of people were either farmers or construction workers.
 In my life, I have embraced both.

 In construction, I didn’t focus on individual housing units but rather the context of housing in a waste and want culture.
 In Indianapolis, I developed a company that focused on the existing underutilized housing stock in the cities blighted communities.
 Targeting specific sections of the city, restoring financial and social value to those communities through favorable market trends.
 I sold my rights to the company and it has regressed to a traditional building company, one house at a time.